-My son has declared these his favourite food and believes he could survive on these cookies alone for the rest of his life.
-They are so delicious that a batch has to make 4 dozen because they are eaten so quickly.
+My son has declared these are his favourite food and believes he could survive on these cookies alone for the rest of his life.
+They are so delicious so each batch makes about 4 dozen because they are eaten so quickly.

 If you like this recipe as much as my family does please give it a 5 star rating.